 Always an animal lover, I tend to be with a cat if I am sitting or lying down at home.

 This is Scott & me now (at a Daniel Tosh show in Vegas).
 Take a look at my hubby's hair change!
 Warning: I tend to call him Daddy, just like our kids do.
 Don't freak out. :)

 And these are our kids, Leandra and Austin!

 And this is my son, Ryan!

-I have been in the classroom for 19 years, and I work in finding voices.
+I have been teaching since 1998, and I work in finding voices.
 Palo Verde is my current home, and I enjoy teaching there.
 My students keep me young, and they teach me every day.

 I am in love with the English Language--rhetoric, in particular.
 Honestly, I want to marry rhetoric.
-Rhetoric drives the world, whether it appears online, in person, in front of cameras, or in football stadiums, it is filled with great power, which--as we all know--comes with great responsibility.
-It requires understanding other points of view and the awareness that a speaker can be thoroughly persuasive and completely fallacious at the same time.
-My goal is to facilitate rhetorical literacy so my students can be members of an active community of learners and world-changers whose voices are constantly evolving.
+Rhetoric drives the world.
+Whether it appears online, in person, in front of cameras, or in football stadiums, it is filled with great power, which--as we all know--comes with great responsibility.
+Masterful rhetoric requires empathy for other points of view and awareness that a speaker can be thoroughly persuasive and completely fallacious at the same time.
+My goal is to facilitate rhetorical literacy, so my students can be members of an active community of learners and world-changers whose voices are constantly evolving.

 Find your voice.
 Write it down.
 Set it free!